Scooby-Doo, Where Are You!

 Scooby-Doo, Where Are You! is an American animated comedy television series created by Joe Ruby and Ken Spears and produced by Hanna-Barbera for CBS.
 The series premiered as part of the network's Saturday morning cartoon schedule on September 13, 1969, and aired for two seasons until October 31, 1970.
 Reruns were broadcast for the 1971 season.
 In 1978, a selection of episodes from the later animated series Scooby's All-Star Laff-A-Lympics and The Scooby-Doo Show were aired on ABC under the Scooby-Doo, Where Are You! title name, and was released in a DVD set marketed as its third season.
 It also aired on BBC One in the United Kingdom from 1970 to 1973.
-The complete series is also available on Boomerang, Max, and Tubi streaming services.
+The complete series is also available on Tubi.

 Scooby-Doo, Where Are You! is the first incarnation of a long-running media franchise primarily consisting of animated series, films, and related merchandise.